+Performance Measures

-Performance Measures: Success in addressing the Objectives and Policies of each Goal in the Comprehensive Plan is measured utilizing performance indicators.
+Success in addressing the Objectives and Policies of each Goal in the Comprehensive Plan is measured utilizing performance indicators.
+The following performance measures apply to the proposed amendment.

-Goal CSR 5, Energy Efficiency and Diverse Energy Mix: Reduction in residential, commercial and municipal electricity use; Increase in the number of green buildings in the city; Increases in energy efficiency municipal retrofit projects; and, Increases in City and communitywide renewable energy projects.
+Goal CSR 5, Energy Efficiency and Diverse Energy Mix:

+- Reduction in residential, commercial and municipal electricity use; - Increase in the number of green buildings in the city; - Increases in energy efficiency municipal retrofit projects; and, - Increases in City and communitywide renewable energy projects.

-Goal CSR 7, Sustainable Practices that Increase the Triple Bottom Line: Track and increase the number of sustainability policies or regulations adopted including policies incorporated into procurement guidelines; Promote the green economy by increasing sustainability-related business within the city.
+Goal CSR 7, Sustainable Practices that Increase the Triple Bottom Line:

+- Track and increase the number of sustainability policies or regulations adopted including policies incorporated into procurement guidelines; - Promote the green economy by increasing sustainability-related business within the city.

-The proposed amendments not only forward the identified Polices from the Comprehensive Plan but provide a threshold whereby a majority of new construction in Delray Beach will be required to obtain a certain level of green building certification.
-The Data, Inventory, and Analysis (DIA) of the CSR Element states, "Delray Beach should evaluate the success of current green building practices and the Central Business District ...then establish more rigorous standards for new City facilities and commercial development projects beyond the Central Business District Zone.
+The proposed amendments move the identified Polices from the Comprehensive Plan forward and provides a standard whereby a majority of new construction in Delray Beach will be required to obtain a certain level of green building certification.
+The Data, Inventory, and Analysis (DIA) of the Conservation Sustainability and Resilience Element states, "Delray Beach should evaluate the success of current green building practices and the Central Business District ...then establish more rigorous standards for new City facilities and commercial development projects beyond the Central Business District Zone.
 The City should extend its sustainable building practices to all City facilities either through requiring participation in a prominent national rating system, or by designing their own menu of requirements, by borrowing techniques from various sustainable building codes.
 Adopting a green certification requirement for City owned buildings and facilities is a nationally accepted practice."
-As a result, there will be: more green buildings in Delray Beach; healthier and more environmentally sensitive housing and employment options; and a locally supported and growing green economy.
+The proposed amendment will result in more green buildings in Delray Beach; healthier and more environmentally sustainable housing options and places of employment; and a more sustainable built environment that will spur growth in the local green economy.